schriftgestalt/GlyphsSDK/Python Templates/README.md

 ### Edit `Contents/Resources/plugin.py`:

 This is where your own code goes.
 You need to rename the main class `class ____PluginClassName____(...)` to the above mentioned class name.
+Detailed instructions on what you can do, and which additional convenience methods and attributes are available, you will find in the readmes of the respective templates.

 ### Edit `Contents/Resources/IBdialog.xib`:

 Should your plug-in contain a dialog, you need to likewise rename the pointer `____PluginClassName____` to the principal class.
-This is quickest done in text editor, but you can (and must) also read through the Interface Builder instructions below and could change the value in Xcode/Interface Builder.
+This is quickest done in text editor, but you can (and must) also read through the Interface Builder instructions below and change the value in Xcode/Interface Builder.

 Don’t forget to re-compile.
 See the *Interface Builder* section below.